-- People employed or engaged directly to work specifically in relation to the project. - People employed or engaged by contractors to perform work related to core function of the project, regardless of location. - People employed or engaged by the primary suppliers.
+- People employed or engaged directly by MoJPA and SGA to work specifically in relation to the project (direct workers). - People employed or engaged through third parties to perform work related to core function of the project, regardless of location (contracted workers). - People employed or engaged by the Borrower's (MoJPA and SGA) primary suppliers (primary supply workers).

-Project workers will include civil servants from the MoJPA, consultants, and direct and contracted /subcontracted workers.
-The project footprint is relatively small and does not entail a significant amount of labor except for works that include both functional and physical rehabilitation and renovation of infrastructure in specific areas / locations.
+Project workers will include civil servants from the MoJPA and SGA, consultants, and direct and contracted / subcontracted workers.
+The project footprint is relatively small and does not entail a significant amount of labor except for larger construction works under component D that include both functional and physical rehabilitation and renovation of infrastructure in specific areas / locations.
 It is unlikely, thus, that many workers would be needed.

-Primary supply workers are not relevant as the project will unlikely source goods or materials from a single supplier on an on-going basis.
 Project activities will not require hiring of community workers.
-As currently envisioned, the project will be implemented by the MoJPA staff who are civil servants and who will remain subject to the terms and conditions of their existing public sector employment agreements.
-Institutional capacity strengthening isdone through hiring different consultants to perform specialized tasks.
-These consultants are part of PIU and paid through the loan funds.
-The project also deploys contractors and subcontractors for construction and rehabilitation works, but the number of workers to be contracted/subcontracted is not known precisely.
+As currently envisioned, the project will be implemented by the MoJPA and the SGA staff who are civil servants and who will remain subject to the terms and conditions of their existing public sector employment agreements.
+Institutional capacity strengthening will be done through hiring different consultants to perform specialized tasks.
+These consultants would be part of PIU and paid through the loan funds.
+The project will also deploy services of designers, supervising engineers and construction project managers as well as contractors and, very likely, subcontractors for construction and rehabilitation works, but the number of workers to be contracted/subcontracted is not known yet.
+Furthermore, for components A, B and C the project will acquire services of IT companies, geodetic companies and other service providing companies (such as scanning, transportation etc.).
+Primary supply workers will be mainly those that work for companies involved in the provision of construction materials for civil works and will thus be engaged by third parties, such as the contractors or sub-contractors under the project component D.